abdelaliichou/Docker-for-java-applications/README.md

 ### Consumer containers vs API containers

-A common pattern at your company is probably: one image, two different behaviors.
+One image, two different behaviors.
 The same JAR can run as an HTTP API or as a Kafka consumer depending on config:

 ```yaml
 services: